csinva/csinva.github.io/_notes/research_ovws/ovw_transformers.md

   - do more than predict what will happen, they attempt to offer insight into how or why
   - [AI-based language models powering drug discovery and development](https://www.sciencedirect.com/science/article/pii/S1359644621002816) (liu et al. 2021)
+  - BioTranslator: Multilingual translation for zero-shot biomedical classification ([xu, woicik, poon, altman, & wang, 2023](https://www.nature.com/articles/s41467-023-36476-2)) - takes a user- written textual description of a new concept and then translates this description to a non-text biological data instance
+    - results for biological data, e.g. genes, proteins
+    - enables the identification of novel cell types using only a textual description
 - scientific organization ([galactica](https://galactica.org/static/paper.pdf))

   - related but smaller models